 - What does flexible working time mean to you?
 What would be your wishes?

 The matter of expectation

-The balance of work and leisure is of great importance for many, especially young employees.
-Do not underestimate the extent to which demotivation or dissatisfaction can result from a non-matching of company and applicant work-life balance.
+The balance of work and leisure is for many, in particular Boy employees, of great importance.
+Do not underestimate the demotivation or dissatisfaction that can result from a mismatch between company and applicant ideas regarding work-life balance.

-If you find that the applicant has different expectations than usual in your company, you should clearly state this to ensure that the candidate has a realistic impression of his future position and that you can make a proper selection decision.
+If you find that the applicant has different expectations than usual in your company, speak up clear to ensure that the applicant gets a realistic impression of their future position and that you can make the right selection decision.